GLIDE-LLC/docs/nomenclature.md

 - Date will help us in to quickly identify how latest or old the branch is

-- if we have to create multiple developer branches in same day, we will add roman numbering to end of it for easy identification
+- If we have to create multiple developer branches in same day, we will add roman numbering to end of it for easy identification

 <br>